danomatika/joyosc/README.md

 * OSC send addresses for specific device names or GUIDs\*
 * axis dead zone values for jittery thumb sticks
 * button, axis, hat, & trackball re-mappings
-* extended controller button & axis re-mappings for additonal unmapped joystick events
+* extended controller button & axis re-mappings for additional unmapped joystick events
 * which button, axis, hat, & trackball events to ignore
 * custom SDL2 game controller mapping strings for devices only detected as joysticks
 * which device names and GUIDs to exclude

 Look at the `example_config.xml` file installed to the doc folder or in the `data` folder of the source distribution for details.

-\* _Note: GUIDs are not gauranteed to be different between devices of the same model and may be different between platforms.
+\* _Note: GUIDs are not guaranteed to be different between devices of the same model and may be different between platforms.
 "Your mileage may vary."
 See the [SDL GUID doc](https://wiki.libsdl.org/SDL2/SDL_GUID) for details._

 #### Options